Freedom from Sin

 Now there is a difference between title to be free, and the ability to make good the title practically.
 Every Christian is ‘in Christ’the dead and risen Christ—and is thus no longer under sin’s bondage.
 An individual may not, however, realise that he has been set free.
 And if he does not realise he is free, then he will not be able to make good his title to freedom.
 Instead, he will seek through his own efforts to bring himself into conformity to the will of God.
 This unhappy situation is described for us in Rom.
 7: 7-25, where the tormented individual seeks by law to regulate himself, until finally he cries out in despair “O wretched man that I [am]! who shall deliver me out of this body of death?” (v24).

 There are two extremes to be avoided in interpreting Romans 7.
 The first is that it is a description of a spiritual man in as blessed a condition as he ever can be on earth, thereby equating spiritual turmoil with spiritual advancement.
 Since the apostle says ‘I’ repeatedly, it is inferred that he means himself personally in his current spiritual state.
 This is not only unwarranted but impossible, for he goes on to say in the same continuous argument that “the law of the Spirit of life in Christ Jesus has set me free from the law of sin and of death” (Rom.
-8: 2).
+8: 2, my emphasis).
 The speaker could not be spiritually both a slave “sold under sin” (Rom.
 7: 14) and made free at the same time.

 The second error is to consider the soul in distress as unconverted because in the progress of its exercises it says, “I am fleshly” (Rom.
 7: 14), supposing that “fleshly” means one dead in trespasses and sins.
 This is to confuse “fleshly” with “natural” (1 Cor.
 2: 14)—which is clearly wrong, since the Corinthians were “fleshly” (1 Cor.
 3: 1) but also genuine believers.
 No believer is ‘natural’ but not every believer is a spiritual person.
 In Galatians 6: 1, for example, Paul instructs those “who are spiritual” to restore those overtaken by faults—plainly intimating that certain believers were more fitted than others for the delicate work of restoration.